SaraAlert/SaraAlert/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR describes why these changes were made.
 - [ ] This PR is into the correct branch.
 - [ ] This PR includes the correct JIRA ticket reference.
+- [ ] Comment added to the relevant JIRA ticket(s) with a link to this PR
 - [ ] Code diff has been reviewed (it **does not** contain: additional white space, not applicable code changes, debug statements, etc.)
 - [ ] If UI changes have been made, Chrome Dev Tools Lighthouse accessibility test has been executed to ensure no 508 issues were introduced.
 - [ ] Tests are included and test edge cases